 57. Stroll Florida Botanical Gardens

 Fourteen themed garden and natural areas comprise this nature oasis including a butterfly garden, shaded tropical walk, and succulent garden.
 Couples will love the Wedding Gardens decked out with white flowers plus a jazz garden, rose garden, topiary garden and cottage garden.
 There are also several art installations throughout the grounds.
-Check the website before your visit to see what’s in bloom.
+Their website can fill you in on what’s in bloom before your visit.
 Oh and, admission is free!

 58. Learn shuffleboard with St. Pete Shuffle

 For a truly out of the ordinary date night idea in Tampa Bay, attend St. Pete Shuffle’s weekly Friday session.
-Learn the basics from a volunteer and get your game on from 7-10pm.
-There’s a suggested donation of $2 per person in order to participate.
+Learn the basics from a volunteer and get your game on afterwards.
+The cost is $10 for non-members, and free for members and their guests.

 59. Have a coffee date